Creative Ways to Save Money After Graduating from CollegeMay 8, 2016

 - Shop on Wednesdays.
 Wednesdays are traditionally the one day of the week where last week’s sales overlap the new week’s sales.
 For accuracy, check with your preferred store(s).

 - See what deals exist on a store’s online site.
-They are frequently different than what is offered in-store.
-Be sure to check sites like retailmenot.comfor applicable coupon codes.
+They are frequently different from what is offered in-store.
+Be sure to check sites like retailmenot.com for applicable coupon codes.
 Many brick and mortar stores will price-match their competitors’ print and digital ads.

 Skip any unnecessary salon or spa maintenance, or do it yourself.
 If there is no easy, at-home solution, consider a local beauty school.
 Your stylist, beautician, or technician may just be learning the trade, but they are supervised, so the results are often just as good as pricier salons and spas.

 There are always creative ways to have fun while on a budget.
 If you like to go to the movies, try to go during matinee showings, rather than prime-time showings.
 If you are interested in museums and galleries, try going during free entry days.
 Entertainment options with little to no entry fees may also include minor league baseball games, farmer’s market events, summer events in your local city center, festivals, and more.
 Check your local city’s event schedule for details on what is going on in your area.

 Great ways to save money on clothing include: